gchq/stroom-docs/content/en/docs/user-guide/pipelines/element-reference.md

 If multiple paths are specified in the 'outputPaths' property it will pick one at random to write to.
 This is distinct from the FileAppender in that when the `rollSize` is reached it will move the current file to the path specified in `rolledFileName` and resume writing to the original path.
 This allows other processes to follow the changes to a single file path, e.g. when using `tail`.
+On system shutdown all active files will be rolled.

 **Element properties:**